accessjoao/postit/README.md

 ## Getting Started

-* On the client folder
+* On the client folder:

    ```sh
    npm install